lukasmartinelli-alt/gl-style-schema/README.md

 or as required by [Mapbox GL style JSON](https://github.com/mapbox/mapbox-gl-style-spec).

 Use Cases:
-- Compare used schema in style vs provided schema (check how much you actually use)
+- Compare used schema in style vs provided schema (check how much of the schema you actually use)
 - Compare two different vector tile sets
 - Compare schema required by multiple styles